grainne82/grainne82.github.io/pages/datatypes.md

 -	`GetNewSalesInvoice `
 -	`GetNewPurchasesInvoice`

-In other cases, we can use `PostPayAndAllocateSalesInvoices` creates all these operations with one API method for dozens of transactions in bulk.
-This API call is used for clients with a higher volume of transactions to import as it avoids time-out issues during uploads.
+In other cases, `PostPayAndAllocateSalesInvoices` creates all these operations with one API method for dozens of bulk transactions.
+This API call can be used when importing a higher volume of transactions as it avoids time-out issues during uploads.

-### Reference Data
+## Reference Data
 When loading transactions, the `GetTransactionsByExternalReference` method ensures that the same data has not been loaded twice by ensuring that the transaction does not already exist in the system.
 This can happen when a client mistakenly uploads the same file again.